It’s been 21 years . 21 years today…

 - without pinching your handsome cheeks

-Oh yes. the tears still stream down my cheeks just like today because I miss you terribly.
-Love never died even if you are gone from my embrace.
-Eleven years ago, I felt the world swallowed me up.
-I thought I could not live with the unbearable gut-wrenching pain in my heart.
+Oh yes.
+The tears still stream down my cheeks just like today, because I miss you terribly.
+Love never died, even if you are gone from my embrace.
+Seventeen years ago, I felt the world swallowed me up.
+I thought I could not live with the unbearable, gut-wrenching pain in my heart.
 At times, I thought I went crazy.
 I barely survived.
 I had to find that courage to live because your two sisters and dad needed me.
-That difficult journey left me literally with a broken heart but not too broken because why did God give me a second wind in life to make a difference in this mortal world?
+That difficult journey left me literally with a broken heart but not too broken, because why did God give me a second wind in life to make a difference in this mortal world?

 I wonder if you would still lecture me on “mom…it is like this..”
 You and your sisters were the best teachers on parenting that books could not deliver.
 I learned so much.

-Today, I reflect about this new life , this new normal without you.
-From a zombie-like existence, I chose to live a meaningful life not for myself initially but because I knew you would have wanted me to choose happiness over misery.
+Today, I reflect on this new life, this new normal without you.
+From a zombie-like existence, I chose to live a meaningful life not for myself initially, but because I knew you would have wanted me to choose happiness over misery.
 This new normal is not anymore for you but for myself.

 My new life is so much better.
 I should feel guilty because I would trade my life in an instant if I could have you back in my arms.
-But see, I love who I am now ever since you died eleven years ago.
+But see, I love who I am now ever since you died 21 years ago.
 I don’t recognize my old self.
-Back then, my life purpose was to be just a doting mother to you and your two sisters , apathetic of what happened outside our cozy home.
+Back then, my life purpose was to be just a doting mother to you and your two sisters, apathetic to what happened outside our cozy home.
 How could I ever imagine a life after a death of my precious child?
-Impossible but I did.
+Impossible, but I did.
 It must be true that you are here with me, your spiritual presence, and just standing by me , encouraging me to move on with my new normal.

 When the going gets rough, I just tell myself, “You can get through this.
 You have gone through worse.
 This pain is nothing compared to losing Luijoe”.